Gaming HIITs different

 To create this immersion, we are very consciously implementing the physical aspect mentioned above implicitly into the gameplay.
 This means that we will never directly ask or tell the player to move faster or slower.
 Instead we will create gameplay that creates this behavior.
-In Pedaltanks, when a player picks up the enemy flag and tries to take it home for a capture, and is being chased by several enemies, no one needs to tell this player to bicycle faster.
+In Pedaltanks, when a player picks up the enemy flag and tries to take it home for a capture, and is being chased by several enemies, no one needs to tell this player to pedal faster.

 Collapsing road in Helios

 When you can hear the road collapsing behind you in Helios, after failing a few obstacles, you don't need a trainer to yell at you to go faster, you’ll want to go faster to reach the end and get your new high score.
 This does work the other way around as well.
 When you are approaching a difficult set of obstacles and the collapse is far away, you’ll want to slow down a bit, give yourself a better chance at hitting the timings to clear the obstacles and pick up the coins.